Show Table of Contents

 The Shape property allows you to encode data by assigning different shapes to the marks in a data view.

 Shape-encoding data separates the marks in the same way as the Detail property does, and then provides additional information (a shape) for each mark.
-Shape is the default mark type when measures are the inner most (farthest right) fields for both the Rows shelf and the Columns shelf.
+Shape is the default mark type when measures are the inner most fields for both the Rows shelf and the Columns shelf.

 In the view below, the marks are separated into different shapes according to the members of the Customer Segment dimension.
 Each shape reflects the customer segment’s contribution to profit and sales.